Math 221 Course Webpage

 to familiarize yourself with the procedures.

-- Collaboration on homework is encouraged while you discuss the
+- Oral collaboration on homework is encouraged while you

-search for solutions, but when it comes time to write them
+discuss the search for solutions, but when it comes time to

-down, the work you turn in must be yours alone: you are not
+- The written work you submit must be yours alone: you are

-allowed to consult anyone else's written solution, and you are
+not allowed to consult anyone else's written solution, and you

-not allowed to share your written solutions.
-(It is very easy
+are not allowed to share your written solutions.
+(It is very

-to tell when solutions have been copied or written together.)
+easy to tell when solutions have been copied or written

-If you collaborate, you must indicate—on the homework
+together.)
+If you collaborate, you must indicate—on the

 - Collaboration of any sort on quizzes, in-class exams, or the